Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/aft_section.md

 ### Channel Knobs

-On the control panel there are two Navigation Channel Control knobs, with the left controlling the first two digits of the channel value (hundreds and tens), and the right controls the single unit (ones) values.
+On the control panel there are two Navigation Channel Control knobs (7, 4 and 3), with the left (7) controlling the first two digits of the channel value (hundreds and tens), and the right (4 and 3) controls the single unit (ones) values.
 The right knob also includes an outer ring which sets the X or Y value for the desired [TACAN](../../../systems/nav_com/tacan.md) channel.

 ### Test Button and Lamp

-Between these two knobs is the TEST button, which performs the ground testing cycle after warmup, and can also be used to perform an in-flight confidence test of the system's performance.
+Between these two knobs is the TEST button (6), which performs the ground testing cycle after warmup, and can also be used to perform an in-flight confidence test of the system's performance.